watssec/s2n-tls/tests/mutation/sample_result.md

 `    POSIX_ENSURE_REF(conn);`

-`POSIX_ENSURE_REF` is defined [here](https://github.com/aws/s2n-tls/blob/dd9cd2bad2a6e903485aeba569b8a8915317ded6/utils/s2n_safety_macros.h#L212), however this ensure behavior is not monitored in the spec function, which means if we switch the conditional branch, the prover can not detect the mutation.
+`POSIX_ENSURE_REF` is defined [here](https://github.com/aws/s2n-tls/blob/dd9cd2bad2a6e903485aeba569b8a8915317ded6/utils/s2n_safety_macros.h#L212), however this ensure behavior is not monitored in the spec function, which means if we switch the conditional branch, the prover can not detect the mutation

 # 7